 There is a new regulated activity that covers the facilitation of lending and borrowing through electronic platforms (P2P platforms).
 This activity is called 'operating an electronic system in relation to lending'.
 P2P platforms bring together potential lenders and potential borrowers and make available the loan agreements to be used by the two parties.

-P2P platforms that make available consumer credit agreements already require a consumer credit licence from the OFT for debt administration.
-The new custom activity for P2P platforms will cover their operation of the electronic platform, as well as other activities they do connected to that, including:
+P2P platforms that make available consumer credit agreements previously required a consumer credit licence from the OFT for debt administration.
+The new custom activity for P2P platforms covers their operation of the electronic platform, as well as other activities they do connected to that, including:

-The current OFT regime, under the Consumer Credit Act 1974 (CCA), has two separate activities of:
+The previous OFT regime, under the Consumer Credit Act 1974 (CCA), had two separate activities of:

-To make regulation simpler for firms and consumers, the new regime will bring together credit brokerage and credit intermediation in a single regulated 'credit broking' activity for which businesses will need to be authorised.
+To make regulation simpler for firms and consumers, the new regime brings together credit brokerage and credit intermediation in a single regulated 'credit broking' activity for which businesses will need to be authorised.

 A lender, owner or debt collector (who has the required authorisation) may outsource the activity of tracing a borrower or a hirer to another person.